gauraklein/weather_react_native/README.md

 # React Native Weather App

 ### This repo was used to get my feet wet with react native.
-It is based on a tutorial by Aman Mittal
+It is based on a tutorial by Aman Mittal.

 ---